vulcanize/vulcanizedb/README.md

 If you have full rinkeby chaindata you can move it to `rinkeby_vulcanizedb_geth_data` docker volume to skip long wait of sync.

-## omniWatcher and lightOmniWatcher
+## omniWatcher
+This command allows for generic watching of any Ethereum contract provided only the contract's address and additional optional filtering information
+Currently the contract's ABI must be available on etherscan or manually added
+This command will index watched events and polled methods using Postgres tables automatically generated from the ABI
-These commands require a pre-synced (full or light) vulcanizeDB (see above sections)
+This command requires a pre-synced (full or light) vulcanizeDB (see above sections)

 To watch all events of a contract using a light synced vDB:
     - Execute `./vulcanizedb omniWatcher --config <path to config.toml> --contract-address <contract address>`